 - Serve with whipped cream or vanilla ice cream.
 Enjoy!

-- You can leave the gingerbread on the counter for a couple of days in an airtight container wrapped in plastic wrap.
+- Storage instructions: You can leave the gingerbread on the counter for a couple of days in an airtight container wrapped in plastic wrap.
 If it’s in the fridge, make sure it’s wrapped well so it doesn’t dry out.
 For longer storage, freeze wrapped well in plastic wrap and a ziplock bag.